The 7 best FAA approved car seats

 Updated on

 So, you’ve booked the accommodation and the flight, and now all that’s left to think about is how to transport your little one while you’re away.
-Many parents like to take their own car seat away with them so they’re not reliant on a rental provided by car hire and taxi companies.
-Small children may also find having their own car seat in an unfamiliar location quite comforting – especially if you arrive late at night or in a totally different time zone.
+If you're planning to hire a car or use taxis, you might want to consider taking your own car seat so you're not reliant on a rental provided by car hire and taxi companies.
+The quality of car seats provided by rental companies can vary, but small children may also find it more comforting to have their own car seat – especially if you arrive late at night or in a totally different time zone.

-Many car seats can also be used on the aeroplane (and strapped into the plane seat) to keep your baby or toddler secure and comfortable on the journey if you are flying with your baby.
-It’ll also leave you free to eat and read rather than holding them for the entire flight.
-The downside to this is that you’ll have to pay for your baby to have their own seat which isn’t legally required until the age of two.
+If you are planning to take your own car seat, it's worth considering whether it can also be used on the aeroplane (and strapped into the plane seat) which can make life easier when you're flying with your baby.
+They'll be safely strapped-in in case there's turbulence, but it’ll also leave you free to eat and read rather than holding them for the entire flight.
+Of course, the downside to this is that you’ll have to pay for your baby to have their own seat which isn’t legally required until the age of two, and remember that babies shouldn't be in a car seat for extended periods.
+More on this in our FAQs below.

-If you do plan on taking your own car seat, you’ll need to make sure it’s FAA approved by the airline you’re travelling with and considered for safe use on an aircraft.
-This ensures the car seat sits neatly in the plane seat and can be secured in properly.
-The good news is that there are lots of FAA approved car seats available – from newborn right up to toddler age.
-Below, we’ve shared 6 of our favourites.
+The good news is that there are lots of FAA approved travel car seats available – from newborn right up to toddler age.
+Below, we’ve shared seven of our favourites.

 The best FAA Approved car seats